Fall 2014-Spring 2015 Events

 Tuesday, November 4, 3-5 pm, MLIB Studio A- Demystifying the RTP Process-- Lyndall Ellingson, Mitchell Johns and Kate McCarthy

-The process of Retention, Tenure, and Promotion can be stressful, seem obscure.
-In this panel discussion, faculty members from every academic college will answer questions about how to navigate the process successfully.
+The process of Retention, Tenure, and Promotion can be stressful, and seem obscure.
+In this panel discussion, faculty members from different academic colleges will answer questions about how to navigate the process successfully.
 Learn about strategic planning, finding mentorship, preparing your dossier, and sailing through the personnel committee interview.

 Friday, February 20, 2-4pm, SSC 122- Approaches to Learning & Teaching (through) Writing-- Chris Fosen, Kim Jaxon, Laura Sparks, Deborah McCabe, & Maria DeCastro

 How do we get excited about writing, or learn to write better?
 By reading more?
 Simply doing more writing?
 Focusing on grammar?
 Or structure?
 Or content?
 What is the value of writing in the learning process?
 In this workshop, several faculty members will share their own experience as well as research on the subject.